 Show me great mercy for the issues that I know I should avoid but I am struggling with it.
 Have mercy and show me the way to go.

-Day 4 Every Ungodly limitations in my life must Go
+Day 4 Every Ungodly limitation in my life must Go

 1 John 1:9 As I have confessed my sins to my heavenly Father, every unrighteousness has been removed.